Sélectionner une langue

 Review your configuration setting for Default Red Hat Repository download policy and Default Custom Repository download policy by following this documentation.
 If either of these default settings is set to background, consider proactively changing it to the immediate sync policy.

-Planning for OSTree repository depreciation
+Planning for OSTree repository deprecation

 The only Red Hat product Satellite supports for OSTree repositories is Red Hat Enterprise Linux Atomic Host.
 If you are not using this product, or a third party OSTree repository, then the OSTree repository removal in Satellite 7 should have no impact in your environment.